status-im/ethereumj-personal/README.md

-# Welcome to ethereumj for android
+# Welcome to EthereumJ for Android

 # About
-ethereumj is a pure-Java implementation of the Ethereum protocol.
+EthereumJ is a pure-Java implementation of the Ethereum protocol.
 For high-level information about Ethereum and its goals, visit [ethereum.org](https://ethereum.org).
 The [ethereum white paper](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper) provides a complete conceptual overview, and the [yellow paper](http://gavwood.com/Paper.pdf) provides a formal definition of the protocol.

-This is an android version of ethereumj (https://github.com/ethereum/ethereumj).
+This is an Android-optimized fork of [EthereumJ](https://github.com/ethereum/ethereumj).

 This repository consists of:
  * [ethereum-core](ethereumj-core): a android compatible library of ethereumj-core .